pedro-gaspar/elixir-grail-diary/content/posts/2021-07-11-debugging-elixir.md

 images:
 - images/featured/debugging-elixir.png
 tags:
-  - Elixir
+  - elixir
-  - Debugging
+  - debugging
-  - VSCode
+  - vscode
 ---

 > Debugging is being the detective in crime movies where you are also the murderer.